Ravina172/Bank-Loan-Data-Analysis/README.md

 - DAX

 ## Approach
-1.**Understand the Business Problem**
+1. **Understand the Business Problem**

-2.**Prepare and Transform the Data**: Imported structured the loan data with borrower and repayment information.
+2. **Prepare and Transform the Data**: Imported structured the loan data with borrower and repayment information.
 Used Excel for initial exploration and Power BI's Power Query Editor for transformation:
    - Standardized data types (dates, numbers, categories).
    - Handleded missing values and cleaned inconsistent fields.
    - Added new columns for risk classification.
    - Built date hierarchies to support time-based analysis (MTD, PMTD, MoM).

-3.**Define Key Metrics and Validate**: Developed core KPIs using DAX in Power BI, including:
+3. **Define Key Metrics and Validate**: Developed core KPIs using DAX in Power BI, including:
    - Total Applications, Funded Amount, Amount Received.
    - MTD / PMTD / MoM metrics for all key values.
    - High-Risk Loan Count and a Portfolio Health Score (based on DTI and grade logic).
    - Validated all Power BI outputs using SQL queries in SSMS, ensuring data accuracy and business alignment.

-4.**Build Insight-Driven Dashboards**
+4. **Build Insight-Driven Dashboards**
    - **Summary**: Snapshot of core KPIs and good vs. bad loan split with trend indicators.
    - **Overview**: Segmentation across geography, grade, term, and borrower profiles.
    - **Details**: Loan-level table with filters for audits and deep dives.
    - **Risk Insights**: Forecasting, risk flag logic, and a visual portfolio health score.

-5.**Apply Risk Intelligence Logic**: Created a High-Risk Loan Flag to help with forward-looking resource planning and risk adjustmentusing the following logic:
+5. **Apply Risk Intelligence Logic**: Created a High-Risk Loan Flag to help with forward-looking resource planning and risk adjustmentusing the following logic:

    **If DTI > 40% and Loan Grade ∈ {D, E, F, G} → Mark as “High Risk”**
    - Added forecasting visuals for:
    - Monthly loan applications
    - Funded and received amounts

-6.**Validate and Deliver**: Used SQL in SSMS to cross-verify all DAX outputs, ensuring the final dashboards were:
+6. **Validate and Deliver**: Used SQL in SSMS to cross-verify all DAX outputs, ensuring the final dashboards were:
    - Aligned with business logic
    - Reliable for decision-making
    - Ready for monthly or quarterly rollout